 4. Fishtown & Northern Liberties – Coolest Place to Stay in Philadelphia

-Set north of the city center are the neighboring districts of Fishtown and Northern Liberties.
+Set north of the city centre are the neighboring districts of Fishtown and Northern Liberties.
 These two areas have risen the ranks over the last couple of decades, filling up with trendy establishments and the best eateries in the city.
+From the best bagels in town to hip bistros, you’ll be eating well here that’s for sure.

 Unfortunately, Northern Liberties is not the safest neighborhood in Philadelphia.
 There’s relatively low risk when you’re exploring throughout the day, but do take extra caution when out at night.
 Stick to the main streets to stay safe.